-- b) On September 29, 2022, Shawn Warren, President and CEO of the Company, acquired a portion of the Company's debt obligation to Primary Capital Inc. As of September 30, 2022, this obligation is payable on or before July 1, 2023.
-(See note 11(b)) As a result of this transaction, \$227 was reclassified as a loan from a related party with the corresponding amount removed from loans payable. - During the three and six-month periods ended September 30, 2022, the Company recorded interest expense of \$nil and \$nil respectively (2021 \$nil and \$nil), with a corresponding increase in the amount of this related party loan. - c) Key management includes the Company's directors and officers.
-For the three and six-month periods ended September 30, 2022 key management includes the CEO, the CFO, the Brand President of Love Child, the Vice President of North American Sales and the directors (2021 - CEO, the former Interim CEO, the former CFO, the current CFO, the Brand Presidents of Love Child and Go Veggie, the General Manager of Central Roast and the directors).
+- b) On September 29, 2022, Shawn Warren, President and CEO of the Company, acquired a portion of the Company's debt obligation to Primary Capital Inc. As of December 31, 2022, this obligation is payable on or before July 1, 2023.
+(See note 11(b)) As a result of this transaction, \$227 was reclassified as a loan from a related party with the corresponding amount removed from loans payable. - During the three and nine-month periods ended December 31, 2022, the Company recorded interest expense of \$7 and \$7 respectively (2021 \$nil and \$nil), with a corresponding increase in the amount of this related party loan. - c) Key management includes the Company's directors and officers.
+For the three and nine-month periods ended December 31, 2022 key management includes the CEO, the CFO, the Brand President of Love Child, the Vice President of North American Sales and the directors (2021 CEO, the former Interim CEO, the former CFO, the current CFO, the Brand Presidents of Love Child and Go Veggie, the General Manager of Central Roast, the Vice President of North American Sales and the directors).
 Compensation awarded to key management includes salary, severance, directors' fees and share based payments.